gitnacho/docs/docs/ui/components/Calendar/selection-modes.md

 Depending on the currect selection mode, you can use the following properties to get/set the selected dates:

-* Single selection - {% typedoc_link classes:RadCalendar,member:selectedDate%}, which accepts values of type `Date`.
+* Single selection - {% typedoc_link classes:RadCalendar,member:selectedDate %}, which accepts values of type `Date`.
-* Multiple selection - {% typedoc_link classes:RadCalendar,member:selectedDates%}, which accepts values of type `Date` array.
+* Multiple selection - {% typedoc_link classes:RadCalendar,member:selectedDates %}, which accepts values of type `Date` array.
-* Range selection - {% typedoc_link classes:RadCalendar,member:selectedDateRange%}, which accepts values of type {% typedoc_link classes:DateRange %}.
+* Range selection - {% typedoc_link classes:RadCalendar,member:selectedDateRange %}, which accepts values of type {% typedoc_link classes:DateRange %}.

 To programmatically clear the selection, you can either set `null` to the relevant property, or call {% typedoc_link classes:RadCalendar,member:clearSelection %}.
 Here's an example: